FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/04-Conceptualisation/Activities/Defining_a_syllabus.md

 ## Tips and Tricks
 - if done physically, provide the template as a handout
+- instruct to ignore the header for now (the stuff between the set of ---)

 ## Comments
 - how did it go